stevemclaugh/ubu3/Guidelines_for_Torrent_Preservation.md

 ### Each torrent should contain a bundle of datasets, totaling 10–20 gigabytes per torrent.

-- Very few participants will bother to seed hundreds of separate 25MB–100MB torrents.
+- Very few participants will bother to seed hundreds of small, separate torrents.
 Many have storage and bandwidth to spare, but screen space is limited and managing long lists of files is tedious.

 - Issuing bundles (rather than creating one torrent per dataset) decreases the odds that less in-demand items will slip through the cracks and no longer be seeded.